“Ma’am” and “Sir” in a Transgender World: Part One

 It’s called being “Misgendered”

 I immediately wondered, “What makes her think I’m a ‘ma’am’?”
-Since ma’am = definitely female and I wasn’t even close to feeling “definitely female,” I looked down at what I was wearing.
+Since ma’am tends to = definitely female and I wasn’t even close to feeling “definitely female,” I looked down at what I was wearing.
 Jeans and a t-shirt, a ball cap, no makeup, no earrings… Was it my voice?
-Was it my boobs?
+Was it my chest?
 Was it something about the shape of my face?

-What I experienced at the dry cleaners is only a miniscule percentage of what it’s like for someone who is trangender.
+What I experienced at the dry cleaners is only a small percentage of what it’s like for someone who is trans or nonbinary. *note: I wrote this in 2013, before I realized I am nonbinary and trans*

 Think about it – how many times a week do you find yourself in an establishment in which you will more than likely be called “ma’am” or “sir”?
 You’d be amazed at how often you are labeled by strangers as a female or male once you start paying attention to this.
-And we haven’t even touched upon the subject of misgendering* someone over the telephone (*the act of gendering someone incorrectly).
+And we haven’t even touched upon the subject of misgendering (the act of gendering someone incorrectly) that occurs over the telephone.

 “Hey, Girl” & “Hey, Buddy”

 As I’ve been writing this post in a local coffeeshop the barista has addressed every person who appears to be a female (including myself) “girl.”
-This can make the heart sing of a trans female, and make the heart plummet of a trans man.
+This can make the heart sing of someone who is trans femme, and make the heart plummet of someone who is trans masc.
 She also called every person who appeared to be male “dude” or “buddy.”
-Again, this can feel highly validating for a trans male, and devastating for a trans female.
+Again, this can feel highly validating for someone who is trans masc, and devastating for someone who is trans femme.

 Note: I’m coming at this from a somewhat limited perspective, in that the majority of my clients live in the Southern Colorado area, which has a high population of military personnel in the area, and are mainly Caucasian.
-The frequency and intention of use of “ma’am” and “sir” absolutely varies in different parts of the country, as well as with ethnic backgrounds and cultures.
+The frequency and intention of use of “ma’am” and “sir” absolutely varies in different parts of the country, as well as with ethnic backgrounds and cultures, religious background, etc.

 This is a very complex subject matter, which is why this is only Part One to this series.
-It may seem like no big deal to those who have never had to depend upon being properly called “ma’am” or “sir” in relation to their identity and sense of self.
-But for someone who is transgender or trans*, it can be a daily ordeal.
+It may seem like no big deal to those who have never had to experience what it’s like to be addressed as “ma’am” or “sir” in relation to their identity and sense of self.
+But for someone who is trans/nonbinary, it can be a daily ordeal.

 Become aware of how often you are addressed as “ma’am” or “sir.”
 Why do you think that person assumed you were a female or a male?
 Notice your own use of “ma’am” and “sir” as well.
-If using these labels is too ingrained into your psyche to stop using them, come up with an alternative term you can use for when you encounter someone who’s gender identity you are uncertain of (such as “hon” or “friend”).
-Or don’t use a label at all in those circumstances (“Have a nice day, *silence follows*”).
+If using these labels is too ingrained into your psyche to stop using them, come up with an alternative term you can use for when you encounter someone who’s gender identity you are uncertain of (such as “friend”).
+Or don’t use a label at all in those circumstances (“Have a nice day,” followed by a smile).